-To combat this problem, developers use cross-platform native apps.
+To overcome the problems associated with native apps, developers use cross-platform native apps.

-These use one codebase – which the software then interprets into the correct language.
-They’re easier to manage and fit well into modern development cycles like the Agile process.
+Cross-platform native apps use one codebase – which the software then interprets into the correct programming language.
+This makes them easier to manage and they fit well into modern development cycles like the Agile process.

 Examples of cross-platform development SDKs include: